cognokratos/sophos-agent/docs/prd/epic-2-mcp-extensibility.md

 ---

-### Story 2.2 — Reference Tools: File Inspector & Fetcher
+### Story 2.2 — Reference Examples: Memory & Fetch MCP

 **As a** learner
-**I want** ready-to-use examples
-**so that** I can study how tools interact with the agent.
+**I want** working examples of how the agent uses existing MCP tools **so that** I can understand tool invocation and how external capabilities integrate with reasoning.

 **Acceptance Criteria**

-- File Inspector reads text files within allowed directory.
-- Fetcher retrieves limited JSON/HTML data.
+1. The **Memory MCP** is demonstrated as a reference tool:
+    * Example interactions show reading/writing memory entries.
+    * Tool calls appear clearly in the reasoning trace.
+2. The **Fetch MCP** is demonstrated as a reference tool:
+    * Example interactions show performing safe HTTP GET requests using the existing MCP adapter.
+3. No new MCP tools are introduced or implemented.
+4. Documentation includes:
+    * A short “Using the Memory MCP” example.
+    * A short “Using the Fetch MCP” example.
-- Both tools visible in reasoning trace.
+    * Both examples visible in the reasoning trace.

 ---

 ### Story 2.3 — Trace & Markdown Integration